-- I. Admission to Doctoral Candidacy.
-To be admitted to candidacy, doctoral students must: - A. have an approved Plan of Study on file in Graduate College. - B. pass written and oral qualifying (comprehensive) examinations in three subjects within Geography and/or a related discipline that are appropriate to the student's chosen research.
-It is recommended that these areas align with the subfields that are represented by the AAG Specialty Groups: - The written component will take place on three days consisting of six hours of examination per day.
-One subject area will be tested upon on each of the three days with testing spaced over no more than ten business days.
-The department provides a room and computer without Internet access.
-The exam is "closed book" except for a single 8.5 x 11" sheet of paper (single or double-sided) with notes prepared by the student for each exam day. - The oral component will take place on a subsequent day agreeable to the student and the committee with sufficient time between the written and oral components so faculty have adequate time to evaluate answers to the written components.
+- .
+To be admitted to candidacy (colloquially known as ABD), doctoral students must: - A. have an approved Plan of Study on file in Graduate College. - B. pass written and oral comprehensive examinations in three subjects within Geography and/or a related discipline that are appropriate to the student's research (See Comprehensive Exams document on the Geography website for more information).
+It is recommended that these areas align with the subfields designated by the AAG Specialty Groups. - The written component can take on many formats depending on the preference of each committee member, and each committee member can potentially have a different format than the others.
+The two most common examples include a cloistered, 6-hour writing session (with or without a notes sheet, or with or without Internet access) and a take-home exam (no more than one week).
+While each faculty member can set the terms of his or her exam, the student's committee will provide oversight and must agree that each exam format/timeframe is reasonable. - The oral component will take place on a subsequent day agreeable to the student and the committee with sufficient time between the written and oral components so faculty have adequate time to evaluate answers to the written components.
 The questions asked in the oral examination will be questions resulting from the student's written answers as well as the student's research specialty.
 The oral exam is not open to the public. - OSU Graduate College policy states that in the case of failure of either the oral or written portion of the examination, the student will be notified in writing of the conditions under which another examination can be taken.
 A second examination may not be given earlier than four months after a failure.
-If the results of a second examination are unsatisfactory, another examination cannot be given without approval of the Graduate Council.
-A departmental completion form (see Appendix) must be submitted to the Graduate Coordinator after the defense. - C. successfully defend a dissertation proposal and submit the "Admission to Doctoral Candidacy" form to the Graduate College.
+If the results of a second examination are unsatisfactory, the student will be dismissed from the doctoral program.
+A departmental completion form (see Appendix) must be submitted to the Graduate Coordinator after the oral defense. - C. successfully defend a dissertation proposal and submit the "Admission to Doctoral Candidacy" form to the Graduate College.
 The proposal defense can occur no earlier than one month after the oral portion of the comprehensive exam.
 See information regarding thesis proposals for a guide to the components and requirements of a dissertation proposal.
 The actual format of the proposal will likely depend on the dissertation format chosen (see Dissertation Types later in this document).
 Students are required to complete the comprehensive examination before the dissertation proposal defense unless the student's research committee and the department's Graduate Committee all approve reversing the order.
 In such circumstances, the "Admission to Doctoral Candidacy" form must not be submitted to the Graduate College until the student has passed both the dissertation proposal defense and the oral qualifying examination.